tonybourkesdnpros/ATD-Reset-Level3/README.md

 ### CVP-eBGP.yml

 This playbook configures the lab with an eBGP-based underlay that encompasses DC1 and DC2, along with the configuration for the DCI switch to connect them.
 It doesn't have the MP-BGP overlay or any Tenant networks.

-### CVP-OSPF.yml

-This playbook configures the lab with an OSPF-based underlay that encompasses DC1 and DC2, along with the configuration for the DCI switch to connect them.
-It doesn't have the MP-BGP overlay for any Tenant networks.

 ## The Vars Files